Academic Eligibility Requirements

 MBA Application Requirements

 Review these steps fully before beginning your application.
 You should apply using Firefox or Chrome.
-Internet Explorer is not compatible with the Graduate School application.
 Individuals with international credentials will have additional requirements for application.

 1. Submit Penn State’s Graduate School Online Application.

 Before you apply, be sure to have official transcripts from all institutions attended (see Step 3 below for details).
 In the application, skip any questions that don’t apply, such as junior/senior GPA, GMAT/GRE scores, etc.